certara/pyDarwin/docs/Usage.rst

 * You should be familiar with regular expressions e.g., for usage in ``"submit_job_id_re"`` and ``"poll_job_id_re"`` fields in ``options.json``.

 .. note::
-    If all grid nodes share the same file system you can simply deploy pyDarwin in your home directory (always use virtual environment!).
+    If all grid nodes share the same file system, you can simply deploy pyDarwin in your home directory (always use virtual environment!).

 There are two ways to utilize grids for search in `pyDarwin`: